 Are they coming through your email newsletter?
 Organic search?
 Paid ads on social?
 If the bounce rate is especially high for one of these sources, it could mean that something at the source—like your ad copy or title tag and meta description in search results—needs to be tweaked to better convey your message.
 If that Facebook ad doesn’t prepare people for what they’ll actually see on your page, they’ll probably end up leaving.

-Do your best to eliminate all of the aspects of your site that might distract or annoy your users, including the usability of your site navigation.
+Do your best to eliminate all of the aspects of your site that might distract or annoy your users, including the usability of your site navigation in order to improve user experience.

-Also make sure you examine your site’s keywords and how they rank.
+Make sure to examine your site’s keywords and how they rank by optimizing on-page SEO.
 Are you using the right keywords for your industry to bring in the right people at the right time?

 If you’re selling marketing automation software, you want people coming to your site who already know what that is and can better understand the benefits your product offers.
 You don’t want to draw in someone who’s just discovering the concept.
 If that person finds you and clicks through to your site, they might become overwhelmed and leave very quickly, which will affect your site’s overall bounce rate.